Virunga National Park

-Virunga National Park is a national park in the Albertine Rift Valley in the eastern part of the Democratic Republic of the Congo.
+Virunga National Park (French: Parc national des Virunga, abbreviated as PNVi) is a national park in the Albertine Rift Valley in the eastern part of the Democratic Republic of the Congo.
 It was created in 1925.
 In elevation, it ranges from 680 m in the Semliki River valley to 5109 m in the Rwenzori Mountains.
 From north to south it extends approximately 300 km, largely along the international borders with Uganda and Rwanda in the east.
-It covers an area of 8090 km2.
+It covers an area of 7800 km2.
+It is bounded to the north by the Puemba River and to the south by Tchegera Island in Lake Kivu.

 Two active volcanoes, Mount Nyiragongo and Nyamuragira, are located in the park.
 They have significantly shaped the national park's diverse habitats and wildlife.
 More than 3,000 faunal and floral species have been recorded, of which more than 300 are endemic to the Albertine Rift including eastern gorilla (Gorilla beringei) and golden monkey (Cercopithecus kandti).
-The park is also home to Tchegera Island.

 In 1979, the national park was listed as a UNESCO World Heritage Site because of its rich diversity of habitats, exceptional biodiversity and endemism, and its protection of rare mountain gorilla habitat.
 It has been listed in the List of World Heritage in Danger since 1994 because of civil unrest and increased human presence in the region.

 There have been several deadly attacks in the park by rebel groups, and several park rangers have been killed.